rustyeddy/rustyeddy.com/content/software/testing.md

 production code base it must be _tested_ and _vetted_.

-Software Testing has been written about extensively so I won't spend time hear discussing testing directly as there are as many ways to test software as there are technologies.
+Software Testing has been written about extensively so I won't spend time here discussing testing directly as there are as many ways to test software as there are technologies.

+## Test Driven Development (TDD)

 I do support the notion of _Test Driven Development (TDD)_ which I frequently do _not_ adhere to out of laziness, haste or carelessness